Karen-polet/Karen-polet/README.md

 - 👋 Hi, I’m @Karen-polet
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning a programar
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to collaborate in project
-- 📫 How to reach me ...
+- 📫 How to reach me writing
 - 😄 Pronouns: karen
 - ⚡ Fun fact: I loves animal